-Intel’s naming scheme for its processors can have any new user confused rather easily.
-Without going to the Pentium and other names such as Core M, let’s only talk about the i3, i5 and i7 line of processors from Intel.
+Intel’s naming scheme for its processors can confuse a new user rather easily.
+Without going to the Pentium and other names such as Core M, let’s only talk about Intel’s i3, i5, and i7 line of processors.
 According to the naming scheme, you can naturally guess that an i5 is better than an i3 and i7 is better than i5.
-That is actually true, in theory, but practically, you might just find that an i3 is the best you for you.
-There are a few key differences between Intel Core i3, i5, i7 and i9 processors.
-But Intel mainly uses these names to categorize its processors based on price and performance.
+That is true, in theory, but practically, you might find that an i3 is the best one for you.
+There are key differences between Intel Core i3, i5, i7, and i9 processors.
+However, Intel mainly uses these names to categorize its processors based on price and performance.

 Intel Core i3 vs i5 vs i7 vs i9 – The Difference

-The main differences between a core i3, i5 and i7 are in the number of cores, hyperthreading and turbo-boosting (or lack thereof), cache size, and clock speed.
-Before you draw any conclusions, no i3 does not have three cores, i5 does not have 5 cores and i7 does not have 7 cores.
-Those numbers simply represent the relative level of processing power compared to one another.
-Furthermore, there is also a difference in desktop CPUs and mobile CPUs that are used in laptops.
-So a desktop i5 may not be the same as the mobile i5 in your laptop.
+The main differences between a core i3, i5, and i7 are the number of cores, hyperthreading and turbo-boosting (or lack thereof), cache size, and clock speed.
+Before you draw any conclusions, i3, i5, and i7 don’t have 3.
+5. and 7 cores respectively.
+Those numbers represent the relative level of processing power compared to one another.
+Furthermore, there is a difference between desktop CPUs and mobile CPUs used in laptops.
+So a desktop i5 may not be the same as the mobile i5 on your laptop.

 Cores

 Core i3 processors have the lowest core count which shouldn’t come as a surprise.
-These processors are dual-core but support Intel’s hyperthreading technology which we will discuss in a bit.
+These processors are dual-core but support Intel’s hyperthreading technology which we will discuss.
 Coming on to i5, these can be quad-core but there are also dual-core variants.
-Especially when you consider mobile i5 CPUs such as those used in a laptop or an ultrabook.
+When you consider mobile i5 CPUs such as those used in a laptop or an ultrabook.
 If you’re talking about desktop CPUs most i5 CPUs are quad-core except a rare case here or there.
 But don’t worry, there is an easy way to figure out how many cores a processor has and we’ll talk about that too.

 Even though some i5 processors are dual-core, they will outperform an i3 dual-core thanks to Turbo-boosting.
 More on that later too.
 Similarly, all desktop i7 CPUs are quad-core, at the very least.
-Some extreme versions can have six or eight cores but there are hardly any applications that utilize more than four cores.
-You can learn more about processor cores by heading to our dedicated article explaining the difference between dual-core and quad-core.
+Some extreme versions can have six or eight cores but hardly any applications utilize more than four.
+You can learn more about processor cores in our dedicated article explaining the difference between dual-core and quad-core.

 Hyperthreading

-In layman’s terms, hyperthreading is a technology that lets a single physical core act like two cores thus improving multitasking without the need to activate another core.
+In layman’s terms, hyperthreading is a technology that lets a single physical core act like two cores thus improving multitasking without activating another core.
 This helps deliver more performance per physical core while also saving power.
-With hyperthreading, your dual-core Intel i3 will perform better than any normal dual-core processors especially when it comes to multitasking.
-If you’re good at math, you may have figured out that hyperthreading is actually creating four cores out of the two available cores.
-And that’s true here, but these are four virtual cores not real, physical cores.
+With hyperthreading, your dual-core Intel i3 will perform better than any normal dual-core processor, especially when multitasking.
+If you’re good at math, you may have figured out that hyperthreading creates four cores out of the two available cores.
+And that’s true here, but these are four virtual cores, not real, physical cores.

 When it comes to it, a quad-core processor (one with four physical cores) will always outperform an i3 with four virtual cores.
 This is an important piece of information because i5 processors, which are generally quad-core, lack hyperthreading.
 So if a quad-core does perform better than a dual-core with hyperthreading, why not add hyperthreading to a quad-core and further increase performance?